NicNeko/Some_Python_Code/README.md

-Some python code I wrote will I was bored.
-Every code is in Code/Old.
+These are some of the python code I wrote when I was bored.
+You can find them in Old.
+For newer one, they should be in New.
-If you want to use the .exe version it's in Code/.exe
+If you are looking for the code in a .exe format, they are located in Old/.exe